ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Fixed Beating Embryo having a duplicate config named SubEnableSaw instead of one named SubEnableBrooch.
 - Made some event hooks more stable in case of failure (original event is called first where possible).
 - Updated R2API dependency to v2.4.21.
 ClassicItems now uses the BuffAPI and LanguageAPI submodules.

-**2.2.0**

-- All items can now be added to the AI blacklist from config.
-By default, this is enabled for: Life Savings, 56 Leaf Clover, Golden Gun, Rusty Jetpack, Smart Shopper, Photon Jetpack.
-- Headstompers and Life Savings are now networked properly and should no longer act wonky if you're not the host.
-- Life Savings (disabled by default), Snake Eyes, and Golden Gun can now work on deployables (e.g. Engineer turrets).
-- Several other small internal bugfixes and optimizations.